Thursday, September 8

 Did you know that Robert Gibson was born in Omaha, Nebraska?
 Robert Gibson was a professional baseball pitcher.
 Robert Gibson played for the St. Louis Cardinals for seventeen (17) seasons.

-Share a fact about a famous person that was born in your state?
+Share a fact about a famous person who was born in your state?

 Facts about Nebraska:

-1. A few things Nebraska is known for are: the birth place of Kool-Aid (Hastings, Nebraska), corn production, and the vast prairies.
-A few of the nicknames for the state of Nebraska are: the Cornhusker State, the Tree Planters State, and the Bug Eaters State.
+1. A few things Nebraska is known for are the birthplace of Kool-Aid (Hastings, Nebraska), corn production, and the vast prairies.
+A few of the nicknames for Nebraska are the Cornhusker State, the Tree Planters State, and the Bug Eaters State.
 The Nebraska state motto is Equality Before the Law.
 The Nebraska state motto was adopted in 1867.
 The abbreviation for Nebraska is NE.

-2. The capital of Nebraska is Lincoln.
-Lincoln officially became the capital of Nebraska sometime in 1869.
+2. Nebraska's capital is Lincoln, which officially became the capital sometime in 1869.
 Lincoln has an estimated population of about 286,388 people.

 3. The state bird of Nebraska is the Western meadowlark.
 The Western meadowlark was chosen as the state bird for Nebraska on March 22, 1929.
-The Western meadowlarks have a bright beautiful yellow color on its neck, underneath, and chest area.
+The Western meadowlarks have a bright, beautiful yellow color on their neck, underneath, and chest area.
 It also has a black v shape on its chest area.
-They have a mixture of black, brown, and a creamy grey coloring on their backs, tails, and wings.
+They have a mixture of black, brown, and creamy grey coloring on their backs, tails, and wings.

-4. The Nebraska official state flower is the Solidago also known as the goldenrod.
-The Solidago is a perennial wildflower.
-The Solidago starts to bloom in the months of August and September.
-The Solidago is a very pretty wildflower.
-The Nebraska Solidago became Nebraska’s official state flower on April 4, 1895.
+4. The Nebraska official state flower is the Solidago, also known as the goldenrod.
+The Solidago is a perennial wildflower that starts to bloom in August and September.
+It is a very pretty wildflower.
+The solidago became Nebraska’s official state flower on April 4, 1895.

 5. Nebraska’s state flag was officially adopted on March 28, 1925.
 Nebraska’s state flag has a blue background with Nebraska’s state seal on it.

-7. Some cool places to visit while in Nebraska are: the Omaha's Henry Doorly Zoo and Aquarium, the Chimney Rock Museum located in Morrill County, NE., and the Indian Cave State Park located in Shubert, NE.
+7. Some cool places to visit while in Nebraska are Omaha's Henry Doorly Zoo and Aquarium, the Chimney Rock Museum located in Morrill County, NE., and the Indian Cave State Park located in Shubert, NE.

-8. Some animals that live in Nebraska are: beaver, black bear, coyotes, rattlesnakes, and white-tailed deer.
+8. Some animals in Nebraska are beaver, black bears, coyotes, rattlesnakes, and white-tailed deer.

-9. Nebraska can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Nebraska was 118 degrees Fahrenheit in Minden, Nebraska on July 24, 1936.
-The coldest temperature ever recorded in Nebraska was -47 degrees (47 degrees below zero) Fahrenheit in Camp Clarke, Nebraska on February 12, 1899.
+9. Nebraska can get very hot and cold, depending on the time of year.
+The hottest temperature recorded in Nebraska was 118 degrees Fahrenheit in Minden, Nebraska, on July 24, 1936.
+The coldest temperature ever recorded in Nebraska was -47 degrees (47 degrees below zero) Fahrenheit in Camp Clarke, Nebraska, on February 12, 1899.

 Share a fact about Nebraska with us?